One Daily Text to your Husband can Improve Your Marriage

 Losing the Love?

 But here’s the thing.
 With all those “faults” running around in our marriage, it’s easy to lose the love.
 Those early days of roses and rainbows are over, you know?
 Between the frustrations and the daily grind, it’s easy to forget why I married this man.
 I tend to forget “those loving feelings” in favor of daily tasks and exhaustion.
-Yet a successful marriage requires daily attention.
+The little things of daily life take over and I forget the important part of how to be a better wife.
+A successful marriage requires daily attention.

-I’ve read lots of research that says remembering why we fell in love is crucial to staying in love.
+I’ve read lots of research that says remembering why we fell in love during our dating relationship is crucial to staying in love.
 And that’s great.
 But what do we DO with those memories?
 Simply remembering doesn’t seem to help me on a day-to-day basis because let’s face it – some of what we fell in love with 30 years ago has gone the way of youth.

 Remember and Take Action

 I decided to remember what I fell in love with but also to carefully examine each day for what I love NOW.
-I then decided to take it one step further.
+I then decided to take it one step further and build this into my daily routines.

 My next step was deciding to text my husband once every day and tell him what I love about him.
 I don’t add details or reasons.
 Just a simple text.
-Here are some examples of what I really sent him in the last week:
+Here are some examples of what I really sent him in in text messages the last week:

 • I ❤️ that you’re teaching (Son #2) to fix things around the house.